ThatCoolCoder/foss-rcas/README.md

 ctrl+d to toggle debug mode, r to reset plane, space to launch plane, ctrl+shift+r to restart entire simulator.

 Todo:
-- improve wing physics: allow importing some better format of curves and fix AOA finding
+- improve wing physics: allow importing some better format of curves
+    - stall is mushy, not sharp
+    - planes feel too draggy, EG in real life the T28 carries a lot more energy and is difficult to get down, this one just mushes in
 - add body drag
-- make the WIP settings system only save on exit?
 - make location altitude actually change air pressure (not very useful, but why not?)
 - move the rest of the input to siminputmanager?
 - add support for controls mixing and trimming (on a per-aircraft basis)